-West Borough Primary School's education broadband connectivity is provided through Graphite Education Technologies with filtering and firewall by Smoothwall.

-- Smoothwall is a member of Internet Watch Foundation (IWF). - Smoothwall has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Smoothwall is blocking access to illegal content including child sexual abuse material - (CSAM). - Smoothwall blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
-This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material. - We filter internet use on all school owned, or provided, internet enabled devices and networks. - Our filtering system is operational, up to date and is applied to all users, including guest - accounts, all school owned devices and networks, and all devices using the school broadband - connection. - We work with Smoothwall and our IT service providers to ensure that our filtering policy is - continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff - accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to:

-o turn off monitor/screen, use a screen cover widget, report the concern immediately to a member of staff, report the URL of the site to technical staff/services.
+- Lady Joanna Thornhill (Endowed) Primary School's education internet connectivity is provided through Broadband 4 and Lady Joanna Thornhill (Endowed) Primary School uses Netsweeper to block access to harmful content. - Netsweeper blocks school provided internet access to illegal content and activity as identified in the Online Safety Act, including: - o Child Sexual Abuse Material (CSAM) - Controlling or coercive behaviour - Extreme sexual violence - Extreme pornography - Fraud - Racially or religiously aggravated public order offences - o Inciting violence - o Illegal immigration and people smuggling - o Promoting or facilitating suicide - Intimate image abuse - Selling illegal drugs or weapons - Sexual exploitation - Terrorism - Broadband 4 is a member of Internet Watch Foundation (IWF) and uses IWF services to block access to CSAM. - Netsweeper has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Netsweeper blocks school provided internet access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+This includes content or activity which promotes hate speech or discrimination, gambling, harmful bullying content, malware/hacking, mis-disinformation, privacy and copyright theft, pornography, self-harm and eating disorders and/or violence against women and girls - Our filtering system is operational, up to date and applied to all users, including guest accounts, all school owned or provided devices, systems and networks, and all devices using the school internet connection. - The DSL and leadership team will work with Broadband 4/Netsweeper and our IT service providers (EIS)/staff as appropriate and as identified in section 6.3.2, to ensure that our filtering policy is continually checked and reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - O Turn off monitor/screen, report the concern immediately to a member of staff, report the URL of the site to technical staff (EIS) via email to itsupport@ladyj.kent.sch.uk. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child, unless to do so would put a child at risk of harm or compromise a criminal investigation.

-- Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation

-- (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.
+- Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.

 - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.

-- West Borough Primary School blocks school provided internet access to illegal content and activity as identified in the Online Safety Act, including:

-- Child Sexual Abuse Material (CSAM)

-- Controlling or coercive behaviour

-- o Extreme sexual violence

-- Extreme pornography

-- Fraud

-- o Racially or religiously aggravated public order offences

-- Inciting violence

-- o Illegal immigration and people smuggling

-- Promoting or facilitating suicide

-- o Intimate image abuse

-- Selling illegal drugs or weapons

-- Sexual exploitation

-- o Terrorism

-The DSL and leadership team will work with Graphite Education Technologies with filtering and firewall by Smoothwall as appropriate and as identified in section 6.3.2, to ensure that our filtering policy is continually checked and reviewed to reflect our needs and requirements.